List of Djurgårdens IF (men's ice hockey) players selected in the NHL entry draft

-Jacob Josefson, drafted in the 2009 NHL Entry Draft, 1st round, 20th overall by the New Jersey Devils.
+Jacob Josefson, drafted in the 2009 NHL entry draft, 1st round, 20th overall by the New Jersey Devils.

 This is a list of drafted Djurgårdens IF players, players who have been drafted in the National Hockey League (NHL) Entry Draft and played the season prior to the draft for the Djurgården ice hockey organization.
-There have been 82 players drafted in the NHL Entry Draft from the Djurgården organization.
+There have been 84 players drafted in the NHL Entry Draft from the Djurgården organisation.
 In 2010, the club was ranked second in Sweden and fourth in Europe in number of drafted players.
 The first Djurgården player to be picked was Sören Johansson in the 1974 NHL amateur draft, he was also the third Swede overall to be picked in an NHL draft.

 Drafted players

-Mikael Tellqvist, drafted in the 2000 NHL Entry Draft, 3rd round, 70th overall by the Toronto Maple Leafs.
+Mikael Tellqvist, drafted in the 2000 NHL entry draft, 3rd round, 70th overall by the Toronto Maple Leafs.

-Niklas Kronwall, drafted in the 2000 NHL Entry Draft, 1st round, 29th overall by the Detroit Red Wings.
+Niklas Kronwall, drafted in the 2000 NHL entry draft, 1st round, 29th overall by the Detroit Red Wings.

-Marcus Nilson, drafted in the 1997 NHL Entry Draft, 1st round, 20th overall by the Florida Panthers.
+Marcus Nilson, drafted in the 1997 NHL entry draft, 1st round, 20th overall by the Florida Panthers.
 His son Eric was drafted in the 2025 NHL entry draft, 2nd round, 45th overall by the Anaheim Ducks.